singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Using the `npm ls` command it's possible to see the dependency tree.

 #### 5. Create build file
 To build our site with these plugins, we need to define an output folder and run a script.
-We're using a simple javascript for this and we've aptly named this script build.js (since every time we run it, it will build the site).
+We're using a simple javascript for this and we've aptly named this script `build.js` (since every time we run it, it will build the site).

-Create build.js and fill it in as seen below:
+Create the `build.js` file and fill it in as seen below:

 ```
 var Metalsmith = require('metalsmith'),